-But like with many things, you can overdo it, so don’t go out and start chugging as much coffee as you can.
-Also, keep in mind that flavorings like sugar and creamer aren’t as good for you.
+But like with many things, you can overdo it, so do not go out and start chugging as much coffee as you can.
+Also, keep in mind that flavorings like sugar and creamer are not as good for you.
 Plain coffee:

 - Protects against type 2 diabetes

 - Reduces the risk of liver, colon, and endometrial cancer